Roof Repair Guide

 If you have a slate roof, you may occasionally have to replace pieces of slate.
 When you replace a single piece of slate, you won't be able to nail it to the batten, so instead, you'll have to secure it using a metal strip.

-Removing the broken pieces of slate can be quite tricky.
-Old nails may be rusty and could pull up or break.
-However, if the nails don't come up easily, you'll have to cut them with a slater's ripper.
-You can hire these from most DIY specialists.
+Removing the broken pieces of slate can be quite tricky, and old nails may be rusty and could pull up or break.
+If the nails don't come up easily, you'll have to cut them with a slater's ripper.
 Follow the steps below to complete a slate roof repair:

 - Firstly, you will need to remove the broken piece of slate.
 Wiggle it from side to side to loosen it.
 Be very careful not to allow any pieces of slate to fall from the roof as these are sharp and can be dangerous.